sujindra-kodiary/blinkid-flutter/README.md

     path: path/to/blinkid-plugin
 ```

 2. Perform scan by calling method `BlinkId.scan()` with your license key.
-To Find out more about licensing click
+To find out more about licensing, click
  [here](#licensing).
 ```dart
 Future<void> scan() async {